JohnnyMorganz/luau-lsp/README.md

 ### For General Users

-The langauge server should be immediately usable for general Luau code after installation.
+The language server should be immediately usable for general Luau code after installation.
 String require support is provided for relative module paths, using `require("../module")`.

 Type definitions can be provided by configuring `luau-lsp.types.definitionFiles`.